iVisa Mobile App Online global travel documents

 Two tourists looking at a phone

-Malaysian visa policy for Indonesian citizens
+Malaysia visa requirements for Indonesian citizens

 Indonesian citizens don’t currently need a visa to visit Malaysia for short stays of up to 30 days for tourism or business.